Lucas Dolega

 Lucas Dolega (19 August 1978 – 17 January 2011), born Loucas von Zabiensky-Mebrouk and also called Lucas Mebrouk Dolega, was a French/German photojournalist.
 He was reportedly killed by Tunisian police while he was photographing a protest in Tunis.
-As reported in The Guardian (UK), Dolega was the first journalist killed during the 2010-2011 Tunisian protests, according to Reporters Without Borders.
+As reported in The Guardian, Dolega was the first journalist killed during the 2010-2011 Tunisian protests, according to Reporters Without Borders.
 He was also the first journalist to die while on assignment during the Arab Spring uprisings.

 He was fatally injured on the same day that Zine El Abidine Ben Ali fled Tunisia for exile.

 Personal information

 Dolega was born in Paris on 19 August 1978 to a German mother and a French father, a journalist and a doctor respectively.
 He grew up in Paris, before moving to Tangier in Morocco.
 He had French and German citizenship, and started work as a photographer for European Pressphoto Agency in April 2006.
 He was based in Paris, covered a variety of stories in Europe, and in 2008 photographed the Congo.

 Dolega was 32 years old when he died.